kodingkirby/TinderBot/README.md

 ## Quickstart

 Once you launch the app, you'll be prompted for credentials.
-Type in the email address and password associated with your Facebook account.
-These are used by a robobrowser script to retrieve an Oauth token from Facebook to use with Tinder.
+These are used by a robobrowser script to retrieve an Oauth token from Facebook to use with Tinder's API endpoint.
+Type in the full email address and password associated with its Facebook account.

-Once authenticated, you can start the autoliker.
+Once authenticated, you can start the autoliker by pressing 1 then Enter.

 ![screenshot](docs/screenshots/screenshot2.png)